|2015 League Information

-play begins May 8th (scramble) and will run until September 11th
+play begins May 21st and will run until September

 play will take place each Thursday from 3:30 - 5:00 pm.
 We will rotate

-closed to non-league members.
+be closed to non-league members.
 League members may not play a current

 league round prior to 3:30 pm.
 Play is allowed after 5:00 pm, however, non-league members will also be allowed onto the

 course starting at 5:00 pm.
-The league will try to stay on a
+The league will try to stay on a front

-You must play in 13 of the 16 regular season games to qualify for
+play 13 of the 16 regular season games to qualify for end-of-the

 nights DO NOT count as league nights for scoring purposes.
-Fun Nights are
+Fun Night is scheduled for July 2nd.

 of cancellation of league play will be sent by email from the course by